 1.3 In some places in this site, we ask for your feedback, opinion or suggestions, and provide you with a link for emailing us your response.
 But again we will only use the email address we receive from you for the purpose of responding to your questions or suggestions.

 1.4 On occasion, we seek to gather a broader profile of some of the visitors to sections of this site (e.g. through surveys or competitions).
-The information that we request, may be provided to our editorial, marketing or publicity departments.
+The information that we request, may be provided to our editorial, digital or publicity departments.
 It may also be shared with our content providers, such as authors, advertisers or other publishers, to provide them with demographic information about the visitors to our site.

 1.5 An additional area in which we ask for your name is on bulletin boards or forums – places on the site where you can participate in a discussion of a particular subject by posting written comments which are then entirely public.
 You must register your details in order to do so.
 Registration information will not be disclosed and is for security purposes.
 You should be aware that if you do disclose personal information on the bulletin boards or forums, that information can be collected and used by others and may result in unsolicited messages from third parties.
 By participating in these forums, you should remember that you are legally liable for the material you post, including libel and copyright infringement.